typst-community/rowmantic/src/rowtable.typ

 /// - table (function): Table function to use to build the final table.
 Intended for use with
 ///   table wrappers from other packages.
 (The function ```typst arguments``` can be used for
 ///   argument pass-through.)
+/// - cell-function (function): Cell function to use (either `table.cell` or `grid.cell`).
+You normally do not need to specify this argument.
 /// -> table, content
-#let rowtable(..args, separator: "&", separator-eq: auto, row-filler: none, column-width: none, table: std.table) = {
+#let rowtable(..args, separator: "&", separator-eq: auto, row-filler: none, column-width: none, table: std.table, cell-function: auto) = {
   // type check parameters
   assert(type(separator) == str, message: "Separator must be string") assert(